tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 - enforcing the setting of requests and limits for containers in pod specifications
 - implement a denylist for disallowed registries

-Thera are many examples in the Gatekeeper library, here:  https://github.com/open-policy-agent/gatekeeper-library/tree/master/library/general
+There are many examples in the Gatekeeper library, here:  https://github.com/open-policy-agent/gatekeeper-library/tree/master/library/general

 This is also a great resource for learning about OPA and Gatekeeper.

 ## Observing OPA

+Grafana Dashboards
 Prometheus metrics
 https://open-policy-agent.github.io/gatekeeper/website/docs/metrics

 ## Toubleshooting

+Tracing admission
 Audit logging